sajmoni/alchemy/README.md

   <img src="https://badgen.net/github/last-commit/sajmoni/make-web-game?icon=github" />
 </div>

+---

-Generates a `TypeScript` template to make a 2D browser game using `Pixi.js`.
+Generates a template to make a 2D browser game using `PixiJS` and `TypeScript`.

 ---